Adurnsyl/Adurnsyls-Assorted-Arms-and-Armour/README.md

 More military vests!

- +IOTV mk2 - twice as heavy way more encumbering, but it's super tankey (and hopefully not stupidly OP) +plate carrier - it's a very very light vest.
+ + IOTV mk2 - twice as heavy way more encumbering, but it's super tankey (and hopefully not stupidly OP)
+ + plate carrier - it's a very very light vest.
 Hardly any encumberance, but it won't take a lot of abuse

 Theres also an armours only version and a weapons only version now for those who only want more armours or only want more weapons.
 ___________________________________________________________________________________________